Jana-Marie/PD-Injector/README.md

 # PD-Injector

-This is a USB power deliveray Power/Data injector.
+This is a USB power delivery Power/Data injector.
 It has PCB USB-C input sockets and one output plug, the data lines from one input and the power lines from the other are combined and present at the output.
 Therefore you can have a data connection from your (not PD capable) computer, while having power from a power supply.

 The PCB should be ordered with a thickness of 0.6mm so the on PCB sockets fits USB-C cables.
 For the USB-C plug, any Board Edge connector should work e.g. Molex 1054440001